 A diaphragm is a shallow, dome-shaped cup made of latex or silicone.
-It looks like Meg from Family Guy’s hat, except it’s off-white and only a few inches in diameter.
 You insert the diaphragm into your vagina, and it covers your cervix to keep sperm out of your uterus.
 One super important thing to remember: For a diaphragm to work effectively, you need to use it with spermicide.

 Comfortable with your body.

 If you’re not okay with putting fingers inside yourself, a diaphragm probably isn’t for you.
 To be sure you know how to use your diaphragm, you can practice putting it in and taking it out while in your health care provider’s office.
 Your health care provider will check to make sure the diaphragm fits right.

 You have to remember to insert your diaphragm each and every time you have sex, so it takes a bit of self-discipline and planning.
 You’ll have to carry it with you if you want to be prepared anytime.

 If you’re allergic to silicone or spermicide, you shouldn’t use a diaphragm.